cnorick/curse-of-strahd-notes/Characters/Strahd Von Zarovich.md

 	- Strahd murdered [[Sergei]] and drank his blood
 		- fulfilling the evil pact
 	- He chased [[Tatyana]], but she threw herself from a castle balcony
+- The pact fulfilled, his mother's and father's sprits disappointed, the Castle and the Valley were spirited away

 ## Statblock
 With his mind sharp and his heart dark, Strahd von Zarovich is a formidable foe.
 Courage and lives beyond measure have been lost to him.
 Reread chapter 1, "Into the Mists," to understand his personality and goals.